Ever wish you could walk around the office with an army of robots to do your bidding?

 @jira is the bot's name.

 Virtual assistants are the holy grail of chatbots.
-At a minimum, an assistant will understand natural language, allowing the user to ask it questions as they would to a human.
+At minimum, an assistant should understand natural language, allowing the user to ask it questions as they would to a human.

-Recent advancements in NLP (Natural Language Processing) have made this not only possible, but quite accessible to the average developer.
+Recent advancements in NLP (Natural Language Processing) have made understanding natural language requests not only possible, but quite accessible to the average developer.
 Most notably, Google launched Google Cloud Natural Language API in the summer of 2016, providing syntax parsing, sentiment analysis and deep noun classification.

 Responding to natural language is a good first step but a truly exceptional assistant bot will be conversational, using past interactions to contextualize the most recent query.
 This is a very complex problem domain; luckily there are companies like API.ai providing a conversational platform built specifically for chat bots.